rankynbass/unofficial-wine-xiv-git/README.md

   -d <#>  Debug patch for Dalamud.
 For wine 9.0 to 10.7.
 Not needed for 10.8+
           0: Disable debug patch (default for mainline, staging)
-          1: Enable debug patch (default for valve wine) -C <#>  Proton-cpu-topology override patches for Protonify Staging non-ntsync wine
+          1: Enable debug patch (default for valve wine) -C      Proton-cpu-topology override patches for Protonify Staging non-ntsync wine 10.0 Only use for 10.0 builds, not for 10.1 and later.
-          0: Use no patches, 1: Use 10.9+ patch, 2: Use 10.0 patch
   -t      use thread priorities patch with staging.
 Useful for pre-10.1 wine-staging.
   -T <#>  1: Use lsteamclient_tranpolines patch for wine <= 10.4
           2: Use lsteamclient_trampolines patch for wine = 10.5